Takeaways from the Supreme Court oral arguments in cases challenging Biden's student debt relief plan - Local News 8

 The states are arguing that under the doctrine, the Biden student debt program should be blocked.

-Chief Justice John Roberts said to US Solicitor General Elizabeth Prelogar that the case “presents extraordinarily serious important issues about the role of Congress.”
+Chief Justice John Roberts raised the doctrine as he told US Solicitor General Elizabeth Prelogar that the case “presents extraordinarily serious important issues about the role of Congress.”

+“We take very seriously the idea of separation of powers and that power should be divided to prevent its abuse,” Roberts said.

 Whether the GOP states are threatened by the type of harm that makes it appropriate for a court to intervene was a major theme.
 Campbell received a series of questions — from justices on both sides of the ideological spectrum — about whether the states had overcome this procedural threshold, which is known as “standing.”